 We sit facing each other in the quiet of the afternoon; he just turned 95 the week before.
 His eyes have turned bluish-grey with age and he smiles in slow motion when he hears the word college.
 He looks to the ceiling tilting his head and positioning his memory to reveal the person of his youth his body no longer recognized.
 He laughs into the air, still looking upward and his hands move in the same direction to feel the unshaven grey stubble under his chin.
 The skin on his fingers seems to be consuming his nails; his cuticles almost meet the edge of his finger leaving space in between only in memory of what was.
 He laughs his head back to equilibrium and begins to speak.

-In between classes Students and Professors would often light their cigarettes and have a smoke together several times during the day.
+In between classes students and professors would often light their cigarettes and have a smoke together several times during the day.
 The usual chai and coffee break between classes’ was uncommon but smoking breaks were not.
-If you wanted to have a cup of chai or a coffee during a day in college you’d have to walk down to the Imperial hotel opposite the Imperial Theater on residency road.
+If you wanted to have a cup of chai or a coffee during a day in college you’d have to walk down to the Imperial hotel opposite the Imperial Theater on Residency road.
 Today St. Joseph’s houses 5 canteens around campus to provide its students with more than just refreshment.
-The English department in college even arranges chai every evening for its students and after a long day of college, students sit around the department laughing at each other and drinking chai.
-But back in 1946, it had no canteens achieve this.
+But back in 1946, it had no canteens to achieve this.

 “Life in college was not always this peaceful” The effect the independence struggle had on students around Bangalore was grim.
 The streets in 46’ always held protestors, especially near the city station.
 Doss and His 4 friends along with other college students joined the protestors in their chants.
 Student protests in Bangalore began gaining more momentum, the city echoed with their chants and slogans both of which were met with violent lathi charges.
 When India was finally declared independent, “all our colleges were still under the Mysore government so nothing really changed.”